electraone/datafiles/README.md

 Folder 1 | Description
 ---|---
-firmware-loader | Mac OS X applications for flashing a new firmware firmware | Electra firmware files, come here reguraly to get the latest version instruments | Definitions of MIDI implementations for MIDI synthesizers, DPSs, soft synths presets | Electra presets aimed for programming of specific synthesizers
+instruments | Definitions of MIDI implementations for MIDI synthesizers, DPSs, soft synths presets | Electra presets aimed for programming of specific synthesizers